 You become His treasured possession because now His power has set you aside for a purpose, not of this world.
-You are in the world, but not of this world.
+You are no the world, but not do this world.
 In the book of Psalms, the concept of possession is expressed, which uses personal pronouns referring to God when referring to His anointed children:

 God shows…“mercy to His anointed” (Psalm 18:50).

 The Almighty declares…“I have ordained a lamp for mine anointed” (Psalm 132:17 KJV).

 In each of these verses, God is assuring us that when we receive His anointing we are His personal possession and treasure.
 This is why the Word says, “Do not touch My anointed ones, and do My prophets no harm” (Psalm 105:15).

 The anointing oil of Exodus 30:23-33 was used to separate and consecrate whatever it touches unto God.

 …This shall be an holy anointing oil unto me throughout your generations (Exodus 30:31 KJV).